Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 ---
 :::note Technical Preview – Foundation for Secure Mobile SDKs
-This Android app showcases Interstellar's secure Web3 account infrastructure and serves as the basis for the upcoming Android and iOS SDKs, currently in active development.
+This Android application is provided as a technical demonstration of Interstellar’s secure Web3 account infrastructure.
+It serves as a foundation for the forthcoming Android and iOS SDKs, which are still under active development.

+Please note that the current user interface and experience are not representative of the final product.
+Both UI and UX will be significantly refined to align with Interstellar’s core mission: delivering the highest levels of simplicity and security in mobile self-custody.
 :::

 :::info Follow-Up – Selective Docs Exploration